curator-me/microservice-server-ci-cd/README.md

 # Microservice Server(CI/CD with jenkins)

-A lightweight microservices-based system built with Node.js, Express, MongoDB, and RabbitMQ, fully containerized with Docker.
+A lightweight microservices-based system built with Node.js, Express, MongoDB, and RabbitMQ, fully containerized with **Docker**.
-The project includes an automated CI/CD pipeline powered by Jenkins, also running inside Docker, which builds, tests, and deploys all microservices using Docker images.
+The project includes an automated **CI/CD pipeline** powered by Jenkins, also running inside Docker, which builds, tests, and deploys all microservices using Docker images.

 This setup demonstrates a real-world microservice architecture with event-driven communication, centralized pipeline automation, and seamless containerized deployment.